Suzuki Vitara vs Mazda CX-3

 Insurance tends to be slightly cheaper on the CX-3 thanks to its lower purchase price.
 Servicing costs are comparable, though Mazda's capped-price servicing program gives you better cost certainty.
 The Vitara's three-year warranty means you may face out-of-pocket repair costs in years four and five where the CX-3 is still fully covered.
 Factor that in and the real-world ownership cost difference is even wider than the sticker price suggests.

-For buyers stretching their budget, the CX-3 also means lower finance repayments and stamp duty.
-Driveaway, you are probably looking at roughly $31,000 for the CX-3 versus around $42,000 for the Vitara depending on your state.
-That difference pays for a lot of weekends away.
+For buyers stretching their budget, the CX-3 still means lower finance repayments and stamp duty.
+Drive-away you are looking at roughly $30,800 for the CX-3 against the Vitara's quoted $36,350.
+That difference is real, it is just not the five-figure chasm the list prices suggest.

 Safety Rundown